NexPlayer/Unity-SDK/advanced/multiview.md

 }
 ```

-Regarding changing tracks, there is a function to determine which Multiview instance plays at the highest bitrate and which ones at the lowest:
+Regarding changing tracks, there is a function to determine which Multiview instance plays at the highest bitrate and which ones are lowest:

 ```csharp
 public void Swap()